Chloramination: Activated carbon

+In 2021, the Royal Society of Chemistry's study concluded that both ozonation and granular activated carbon was successful in reducing monochloramine.

 Activated carbon has been used for chloramine removal long before catalytic carbon, a form of activated carbon, became available; standard activated carbon requires a very long contact time, which means a large volume of carbon is needed.
 For thorough removal, up to four times the contact time of catalytic carbon may be required.

 Most dialysis units now depend on granular activated carbon (GAC) filters, two of which should be placed in series so that chloramine breakthrough can be detected after the first one, before the second one fails.
 Additionally, sodium metabisulfite injection may be used in certain circumstances.

 Campden tablets

 Home brewers use reducing agents such as sodium metabisulfite or potassium metabisulfite (both proprietorially sold as Campden tablets) to remove chloramine from brewing fermented beverages.
 However, residual sulfite can cause off flavors in beer so potassium metabisulfite is preferred.

 Sodium thiosulfate

+A 2022 per-reviewed study published by the Journal of Emerging Supply Chain Clean Energy and Process Engineering demonstrated that sodium thiosulfate is able to reduce chlorine residue by up to 0.4 ppm.
 Sodium thiosulfate is used to dechlorinate tapwater for aquariums or treat effluent from wastewater treatments prior to release into rivers.
 The reduction reaction is analogous to the iodine reduction reaction.
 Treatment of tapwater requires between 0.1 and 0.3 grams of pentahydrated (crystalline) sodium thiosulfate per 10 L of water.
 Many animals are sensitive to chloramine, and it must be removed from water given to many animals in zoos.